Home | Mexico | mexico-places | 7 Best Aztec Ruins in Mexico (Photos, Opening Hours, and More)

 Fun fact: The Aztecs were also called the Mexica.
 That’s where the name of Mexico comes from.

-These are the top 7 Aztec ruins you shouldn’t miss when you travel in Mexico
+These are the top 7 Aztec ruins you shouldn’t miss when you travel to Mexico

 1. Tenochtitlan

-Today’s Mexico City is entirely built on the ruins of Tenochtitlan, the city state which served as the capital of the realm.
+Today’s Mexico City is entirely built on the ruins of Tenochtitlan, the city-state that served as the capital of the empire.
 That means: whenever you’re in Mexico City, you’re in the center of the Aztec Empire!
 Tenochtitlan covered approximately 13 square kilometers (5 square miles) of land and was home to 200,000 people.
 That’s almost twice as many as the number of people who live in modern-day Cambridge.

 Hotel in Mexico City—Fiesta Americana Viaducto Aeropueto

 Hotel tip: Hotel Fiesta Americana Viaducto Aeropuerto is perfect if you don’t want to stay in Mexico City but want to travel around due to its location close to the airport and the highway.
-It’s perfect for your travel around Aztec ruins in Mexico, they have nice rooms, tasty breakfast, and an excellent atmosphere overall.
+It’s perfect for your travel around Aztec ruins, they have nice rooms, tasty breakfast, and an excellent atmosphere overall.

 Just so you know, I really spend time choosing the best places to stay in, it’s not just a random selection.
 If you decide to use my link to book any of the hotels in the article (or even if you click away and book a different hotel), I get a small commission at no extra charge to you.
 Thank you!